 Fees/Financial Aid

 Santa Rosa Junior College is a public community college.
 The latest tuition and fees can be found here - https://accounting.santarosa.edu/tuition-and-fees.
 Out-of-state and international students will pay higher fees.
-The minimum number of units required for a degree is 60 units, and a certificate in Human Services ranges from 35.5 - 43.0 units depending on the certificate emphasis chosen.
+The minimum number of units required for a degree is 60 units, and a certificate in Social Work & Human Services ranges from 34 - 42 units, depending on the certificate emphasis chosen.
 Books and materials are additional costs.
-Some students may have their fees waived by the California Promise Grant awarded by the State of California.
+Some students may have their fees waived by the California Promise Grant, awarded by the State of California.
 For information on the California Promise Grant and on the many other forms of aid, visit or contact the Financial Aid Office at (707) 527-4471.

 Recommended Preparation

-English skills are critical for success in the Human Services classes.
+English skills are critical for success in the Social Work & Human Services classes.
 Students should plan to take the SRJC's English assessment for placement into appropriate English classes.
-Students entering the Human Services core curriculum would ideally have a score recommending placement in English 100.
+Students entering the Social Work & Human Services core curriculum would ideally have a score recommending placement in English 100.
 Good writing and computer skills are necessary for employment within the human services field.

 Required Courses

-A complete list of required courses are available online certificate programs and majors, in the class schedule and in the college catalog.
+A complete list of required courses is available online under certificate programs and majors, in the class schedule, and in the college catalog.

 Starting the Program